Supreme-bren/skyline-css/README.md

-Using CSS Styles abd CSS variables to create alternating color city skyline based off of browser window size
+FCC project using CSS Styles and CSS variables to create alternating color city skyline based off of browser window size